Protestors disrupt flame lighting for Beijing Winter Games

 Commenting on the protest, the Greek national Olympic committee said that while it respects freedom of expression, “it is disappointing that this traditional cultural event has been used by a few individuals for other purposes.”

-Beijing will become the first city to have hosted both winter and summer Olympics.
+Beijing will become the first city to have hosted both the winter and summer Olympics.

 Standing in front of the few remaining columns of the ruined, 2,600-year-old Temple of Hera, she offered a symbolic prayer for the ancient Greek god of light, Apollo, to light the flame.